Headspin/uaaa/README.md

 uaaa
 ====

-UAAA is a lightweight MVVM framework which can help developers focus more on business logic of their models.
+UAAA is a lightweight developers framework which can help developers focus more on business logic of their models.